Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool remaps a source TOP into a square dome master for planetarium fulldomes, and explicitly distinguishes itself from the sibling create_multi_output by being the curved complement to flat tiling.
-The verb 'Remap' and specific output are immediately apparent.
+The description clearly states the tool's purpose: remapping a source TOP into a dome master for planetarium fulldomes.
+It distinguishes itself from sibling create_multi_output (flat tiling) and create_cubemap_dome (cube-map render).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.